Ukraine to dominate as world leaders gather at United Nations

 However, the General Assembly agreed on Friday to allow Ukrainian President Volodymyr Zelenskiy send a pre-recorded video statement.
 The decision was adopted with 101 votes in favor, 7 against and 19 abstentions.

 Ukrainian Foreign Minister Dmytro Kuleba is expected to attend.
-He will attend a U.N.
-Security Council ministerial meeting on Thursday in Ukraine, along with Blinken, Lavrov and China's Foreign Minister Wang Yi.
+He will attend a UN Security Council ministerial meeting on Thursday on Ukraine, along with Blinken, Lavrov and China's Foreign Minister Wang Yi.

 Russian Foreign Ministry spokeswoman Maria Zakharova said that so far Lavrov had received requests for about 20 meetings with other leaders.